Darigay/PetLink_2.0/README.md

 ## PetLink
 ## Description
 **PetLink 2.0** is a full stack MERN application that allows you to sign in as your pet and share pictures and topics, meet-ups and market place style selling of pet supplies or shelter pet posts looking for their forever home.
+We expanded this MERN application from another project that was done- You can view petLink 1.0 here: https://gentle-tundra-78964.herokuapp.com/
 ## Process - Technologies Used
 Cloudinary
 React